HassounLab/JESTR1/README.md

 We have released the dataset and pretrained weights for the NPLIB1 dataset.
 The other datasets are under licensing agreements that prohibit thei public release.
 The user can download those data themselves and prepare them as per instructions below.

-For the NPLIB1 dataset, some files are very large to be checked in.
-These are available on zenodo and the instructions for download are in data/NPLIB1/*.txt files

 To rank candidates for the NPLIB1 dataset, use the python script: python cand_rank_canopus.py
 The user can load the supplied model weights as eplained below.